The word "Playbook" written in a playful, casual font.

 This work is different.

-My approach is like a well-rounded training program—ACT is the core, but I also pull from Adlerian theory, Trust Based Relational (TBRI) work, and nervous system-focused strategies to meet you where you are.
+My approach is like a well-rounded training program—ACT is the core, supported by Adlerian theory, Trust Based Relational (TBRI) work, and nervous system-focused strategies to meet you where you are.

 Think of your inner noise like a loud teammate on the bench.
 You hear it, but it doesn’t run the play—you do.